 I have written extensively about creating healthy life habits in my book.
 Here are a few tips:-

-- Proving to yourself that you are the sort of person who can stick to your new behaviour or action.
+- Prove to yourself that you are the sort of person who can stick to your new behaviour.

-- Only then do you consider increasing the frequency and duration.
+- Only then should you consider increasing the frequency or duration of your new behaviour.

-Today I will focus on keystone habits, another helpful strategy for creating and maintaining practices that support your goals.
+In addition to the above, finding your own cornerstone habits, or keystone habits is a powerful way for other habits to build from.
 Keystone habits are discussed in great depth in a fabulous book called ‘The Power of Habit’ by Charles Duhigg.
-Keystone habits have helped many successful people including Olympians, entrepreneurs and CEO’s achieve their goals and level of success reached.
+They have helped many successful people including Olympians, entrepreneurs and CEO’s achieve their goals and level of success reached.

 Part of the reason that creating keystone habits is important is that they offer ‘small wins.’
 Small wins make you feel good and build confidence.
 When you feel more confident you are more likely to keep going.
 These small wins are like the scaffolding that support other habits to evolve and flourish.
 Furthermore, they help you take action on doing what is important and doing the things you know you should.

-When you will slip up or ‘wobble’ off your path, as we all do, it is your keystone habits that will help you get back on track.
+When you slip up or ‘wobble’ off your path, as we all do, it is your keystone habits that often help you get back on track.
 They become powerful reference points to hold onto.
-Furthermore, they will help you start a process that over time, can transform everything in your life in a positive, meaningful way.
+Furthermore, they will help you start a process that over time, can transform your life in a positive, meaningful way.

 When swimming, Bowman ordered him to put in his videotape.
 As he did, he got faster and faster.
 Eventually, Bowman only had to whisper, ‘get the videotape ready,’ to Phelps before a race and he consistently managed to crush the competition.
-Once Bowman established a few core routines in Phelps’s life, all other habits, his diet and practice schedules, the stretching and sleep routines – seemed to fall into place on their own.
-All of this adding up to lots of small wins which over time builds to enormous power.
+Once Bowman established a few core routines in Phelps’s life, things really clicked.
+All other habits, his diet and practice schedules, the stretching and sleep routines, fell into place.
+Moreover, all of this adding up to lots of small wins which over time creates enormous power and builds firm belief.

-In a sport like swimming, where the difference between a gold medal and silver is a millisecond, it is the extra strategies, physical and mental rehearsal that create tiny shifts that make the difference.
-The winning edge and gold medal performances.
+In a sport like swimming, where the difference between a gold medal and silver is a millisecond, it is the extra strategies, physical and mental rehearsal that makes the difference.
+Together they create the winning edge and gold medal performances.
 Habits are run by the subconscious mind, which is the part that runs your life.
-Programming this part of your mind is a huge key to your success.
+Consequently, programming this part of your mind is a huge key to success.

 Keystone Habits create winning edge performances

 After much trial and error, Phelps and Bowman figured out it was best to focus on tiny moments of success and build them into mental triggers.
 Creating a routine so that eventually, the habits became a natural part of Phelp’s ritual.
 They had a plan for creating habits so they became an everyday act, exactly like cleaning your teeth.
 Furthermore, when Phelps won one of his gold medals, he still did this despite his goggles filling up with water.
-Because he had practised the routine, both physically and mentally, he knew exactly what to do, and he didn’t let this potential setback affect his performance and won gold.
+Because he had practised the routine, both physically and mentally, he knew exactly what to do.
+He didn’t let this potential setback affect his performance and won gold.
 Moreover, an important part of this was his commitment and consistency in his training, both mental and physical.

 Now, it’s over to you.
 What keystone habits can you create or do you perhaps already have?
 In my life, one of my keystone habits is my morning exercise.
 Being an athlete and sportswoman all of my life, I know the difference in every aspect of my day, exercising first thing makes.

 Just like Michael Phelps and other phenomenally successful people, you may have to try a few different action steps and behaviours until you find the ones that you stick too and are essential for your outcomes.
 Stick at them until they become a regular part of your day.
-They might even become enjoyable, so much so, that you miss them if you don’t do it, then you are onto a winner!
-Even if at first, they may feel arduous or a bit of a chore!
+They might even become enjoyable, so much so, that you miss them if you don’t do them.
+If this happens, you are definitely onto a winner!
+Remember, at first, starting new behaviours can feel hard or like a chore, so stick with it.

 ‘Once a small win has been accomplished, forces are set in motion that favour another small victory.’
 Cornell professor wrote in 1984.

-Here are a few examples of possible keystone habits:-
+Here are a few examples of keystone habits

-- Upon waking to get up and exercise
+- Upon waking immediately get up and exercise

 - When you first sit down at your desk, you make a habit of planning your day.